Skip to Content

 Eliza Copes

-The solemn sound of a warm welcome rings through the air as smiling faces greet the guests, as Scout Lynch smiles and welcomes attendees to the event.
+The solemn sound of a warm welcome rings through the air.
+Smiling faces greet the guests, and Emcee Scout Lynch, junior, welcomes attendees to the event.

-People walk by the refreshment table, their eyes light up with excitement as they see cookies and coffee.
+People walk by the refreshment table; their eyes widen as they see cookies and coffee.

 The smell is warm and sugary like a bakery that has fresh-baked cookies.
-Tempted, they take some to fill up on and enjoy the evening’s entertainment.
+Tempted, they take some to fill up on and settle in for the evening’s entertainment.

 Lynch makes introductions to the small crowd and starts off with some-lighted heart poetry.